A chef in a kitchen arranging food ingredients with fresh vegetables and potatoes in the foreground.

-In the late 1960s, oil production began in the Sultanate of Oman.
-Petroleum quickly became the country’s main source of income, and agriculture, which had previously been the largest economy, started shrinking.
-The infrastructure boom was fueled by the economic boom triggered by oil production.
-It created roads, schools, hospitals and power lines.
-The population also owes a general increase in income to the oil.
-The concept of privatization and diversification aims to achieve financial and economic stability.
-On the basis of free competition, government shares are sold to private companies and public services are increasingly being privatized.
-The economy of Oman is to be restructured step by step and shall promote further branches in addition to oil.
-Other sectors are fisheries, mining of mineral resources and tourism.
+By the end of the 1960s, the oil production began in the Sultanate of Oman.
+Oil quickly became the main source of income for the country, while the largest economic sector until then, agriculture, gradually shrank.
+Due to the economic boom triggered by oil production, the infrastructure could be expanded.
+Roads, schools, hospitals, and power lines were constructed.
+The population also owes a general increase in income to oil.
+With the concept of privatization and diversification, financial and economic stability is aimed for.
+Based on free competition, government shares in private companies are sold, and public services are increasingly privatized.
+Oman’s economy is to be gradually restructured to promote further sectors alongside oil.
+Other economic sectors include fishing, the extraction of mineral resources, and tourism.
 Through the promotion of industry and production, commerce, finance, and services are being extended so as to adapt to the world economy.
 Oman is the 139th member of the World Trade Organization WTO.
 In 2016, the GDP per capita was $ 46 689.
 Agriculture accounts for 1.7 % of this, 45.4 % come from the industry and services account for 52.9 % of the GDP.

 About 45 % of the inhabitants of Oman are foreigners and are primarily in the country as guest workers.
 More than half of them are from India and other Asian countries.
 The guest workers are mainly active in trade, service industries and construction.
 Without these helpers from abroad, the construction of the Omani economy since 1970 would not have been possible.
 However, the Omani government wants to reduce its dependency on the guest workers, which is why the “Omanization” was started.
 Omanization is a concept whereby guest workers are to be replaced by qualified Omanis.
 The project began in 1988, when percentages were set that determines how many Omanis are employed in different industries.
 So far, the project is working well, but there are not enough training centers left to give the further expansion of the economy entirely into Omani hands.